oktadev/okta-blog/_source/_posts/2022-07-08-spa-web-security-csrf-xss.md

 How does this vulnerability work?
 In short, XSS happens when code pollutes data, and you don't implement safeguards.

 Ok, fine, but what does that mean?
 A classic example is a website that allows user input, like adding comments or reviews.
-Suppose the input takes anything the user types in and doesn't appropriately safeguard that user input before storing the input and displaying it to other users.
+Suppose the input form accepts anything the user types in and doesn't appropriately safeguard that user input before storing and displaying it to other users.
 In that case, it's at risk for XSS.

-Imagine an overly dramatic but otherwise innocent scenario like this
+Imagine an overly dramatic but otherwise innocent scenario like this:
 >1.
 A website allows you to add comments about your favorite K-Drama.
 >2.
 An agitator adds the comment `<script>alert('Crash Landing on You stinks!');</script>`.
 >3.
 That terrible comment saves as is to the database.